edlenox-q/zap-core-help-wiki/HelpStartConceptsAuthentication.md

 To set one of the **Logged in/out Indicators**, either type the regex directly in the *[Session Properties][] dialog -> Authentication panel -> Logged In/Out Indicator field*, either find an authenticated message in the Sites Tree, select it, open the Response View and select the text you wish to define as the indicator using the mouse and select the *Flag as Context...
 Logged in/out indicator* right-click menu option.

-In order to perform the authentication of an user on a website / in a webapp, the Authentication Method defines how the authentication is done (the process), while the necessary credentials (the exact identifiers) are dependent on the user, so, in ZAP, they are configured in the Users.
+In order to perform the authentication of a user on a website / in a webapp, the Authentication Method defines how the authentication is done (the process), while the necessary credentials (the exact identifiers) are dependent on the user, so, in ZAP, they are configured in the Users.

 The generic **main steps** that are needed to configure authentication for a web application are the following: